-In the previous article we discussed the concept of the Ideal Customer: they are ‘ideal’ because they represent our ultimate goal once we achieve Product Market Fit (PMF).
+In the previous article, we discussed the concept of the Ideal Customer: they are ‘ideal’ because they represent our ultimate goal once we achieve Product Market Fit (PMF).
 Minor deviations from this ideal are to be expected, but major departures are to be avoided at all costs.
-We learned from our previous foray into churn, that the boundary between your Ideal Customers and those who aren’t is fuzzy and always changing.
-If your customers find that they’re investing a ton of efforts into making it work the way they want it to work, that tells you one of two things:
+We learned from our previous foray into the churn, that the boundary between your Ideal Customers and those who aren’t is fuzzy and constantly changing.
+If your customers find that they’re investing a ton of effort into making it work the way they want it to work, that tells you one of two things:

 - You need to examine additional use cases.
-This is a huge step and should not be undertaken lightly, since it will mean a significant investment of time and energy from everyone in the company.
+This is a massive step that should not be undertaken lightly since it will mean a significant investment of time and energy from everyone in the company.
 Sometimes this represents an incredible opportunity to capture a new market segment, but more often than not…

 - That customer is not a good fit

 The closer you are achieving PMF, the greater the investment of time and energy required to expand your products’ capabilities to novel use cases.
 More often than not, you’re dealing with the Wrong Customer and it’s a horror story just waiting to happen.

 The warning signs start early.
 Perhaps your new customer’s expectations of what the product can accomplish don’t mesh with reality.
 Or perhaps the economic buyer made the decision to move forward without a clear understanding of their end-users needs.
 Somewhere on the journey from prospect > qualification > customer, there’s been a communication breakdown.
 Suddenly, Customer Success finds it extremely impractical (if not impossible) to keep the promises their new customer has embraced.